FehintolaObafemi/personal-portfolio/content/about/index.md

 title: 'About Me'
 avatar: './me.png'
 skills:
-  - Python
   - C#
   - TypeScript
+  - PowerShell
-  - Scala
+  - Bicep
   - Microsoft Azure
-  - PowerShell
+  - KQL
 ---

 Hello!
-I enjoy creating things that live on the internet, whether that be websites, applications, algorithms, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Currently, I am working as a Software Engineer for [Microsoft](https://www.microsoft.com/en-us/), building [Writing Alley](https://writingalley.com/) and working on various pet projects on the side.
+I'm a software engineer specializing in platform infrastructure, service reliability, and developer tooling.
+My work focuses on building scalable systems, improving operational readiness, and enabling teams to ship with confidence.

+Currently, I'm a Software Engineer II at [Microsoft](https://www.microsoft.com/en-us/), where I work on Microsoft Graph platform services including Graph Bicep, Graph Logs, and ARM integration infrastructure.

+I hold graduate degrees in Advanced Computing and Electrical & Computer Engineering from Morgan State University.

 Here are a few technologies I've been working with recently: